ojhavk/ojhavk.github.io/research.md

 ## Research

-I investigate and innovate in the areas of artificial intelligence (neural networks) and data science.
+I investigate and innovate in the areas of _artificial intelligence_ (neural networks) and _data science_.
 Though my research I try to answer the following questions:

 1. How to design fast, robust, optimal, efficient learning systems?
 For example, lightweight or distilled networks, explainable and inferable neural networks and learning systems, adversarially robust and